vidify/vidify/README.md

 ## Current limitations:
 * Spotify doesn't currently (15/07/19) support the MPRIS property `Position` so the starting offset is calculated manually and may be a bit rough

+## TODO

+* Check native toggle pause/play with vlc API
+* Argument to configure the size of the wkndow (vlc) or the quality (youtube-db)
+* Check if `if _status != self.status` is necessary inside property_change
+* Fullscreen args when the player is created
+* Support for Web Api with spotipy: detect non-linux automatically and add args

 ## Documentation

 Helpful documentation links for contributing: